Stefankart/megakit/content/services.md

           We help B2B companies from SEA and China get more qualified traffic, sales, and revenue through conversion-focused SEO and content marketing.
-      - title: Legal & Business Consulting
+      - title: Business Audit
         icon: ti-bar-chart
         content: >-
-          A digital agency isn't here to replace your internal team, we're here to partner.
+          We analyze your traffic sources, acquisition process, and your monetization strategy to show you the opportunities.
       - title: Tech Solutions
         icon: ti-android
         content: >-